james-bui/friendly-hickory/faq.md

   years of expertise and extensive catalog of herbs can fill most herbal formulas provided by herbal practitioners and we have been the go-to store for many practitioners in the greater Sacramento area.
-In addition to our vast collection of herbs, we also have a wide variety of dried goods for your own consumption or as gifts for your friends and loved ones. '
+In addition to our vast collection of herbs, we also have a wide variety of dried goods and gifts for your own consumption or as gifts for your friends and loved ones. '
 questions:
 - question: How long does shipping take?
   answer: |-